davidfig/name-generator/README.md

 License
 =======

-Copyright (c) YOPYE YOPEY LLC 2013,
+Copyright (c) 2013 by YOPEY YOPEY LLC
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,